5jt/dyalog-cookbook/manuscript/01-Introduction.md

 [^win]: Perhaps one day you would like it to ship on multiple platforms.
 Perhaps one day we’ll write that book too.
 Meanwhile, Microsoft Windows.

-  You will however find that whenever possible we keep the code platform independent.
+  You will, however, find that whenever possible we keep the code platform independent.
 If we use platform-dependent utilities we mention it and explain why; we might also mention alternatives available on other platforms.

-[^apltree]: _APLTree_ is the name of an open-source library that offers robust, tested and well documented solutions to many everyday problems you  face when addressing the tasks discussed in this book.
+[^apltree]: _APLTree_ is the name of an open-source library that offers robust, tested and well-documented solutions to many everyday problems you face when addressing the tasks discussed in this book.

   We will use this library extensively and discuss it in detail.
 More at the source: <https://github.com/aplteam/apltree/wiki/Members>.
 You can also search for "apltree" on [GitHub](https://github.com).

-[^classes]: These days seasoned programmers often have strong opinions about whether to use an object-oriented approach or a functional approach, or to mix them both.
+[^classes]: These days seasoned programmers often have strong opinions about whether to use an object-oriented approach or a functional approach or to mix them both.

   We have seen friendships broken on these issues.
 In this book we take a mixed approach.